h-a-graham/EAlidaR/README.md

 Right now, this package only supports the most recent LiDAR data available.
 This includes the National LiDAR Programme (NLP) and Composite data.
-If 1m resolution is chosen, NLP data will be requested if available before searching composite data.
+If 1m resolution is chosen, The 2020 Composite will be requested for DTM data; if the composite isn't available, NLP data will be requested.
+The DSM composite 2020/2019 has not yet been released.
+Therefore NLP, data is first requested before searching the 2017 composite.
 If 0.25, 0.5 or 2m resolution is chosen, Composite data will be requested.
-I intend to add support for the time series data in the near future.

 ### Dependencies
 At present, {EAlidar} only supports the chrome driver; you will therefore need